 Before you do anything else, meet with your employee to talk about how they’re doing.
 It’s pretty easy to jump to conclusions when you start noticing someone exhibiting some of the warning signs, but burnout isn’t the only possible explanation.

 Make sure to create a safe space for open conversation, encourage them to share how they’re feeling, you can also dig a little deeper by asking specific questions.
-If you aren’t sure where to begin, try inquiring about how they like working remotely, if they’re feeling connected with their team, their current workload or if they’re happy with the projects they’re currently working on.
+If you aren’t sure where to begin, try inquiring about if they’re feeling connected with their team, their current workload or if they’re happy with the projects they’re currently working on.
 Basically, you want to try and gauge if there’s a problem, and if so, where it’s stemming from.